An Active Learning Framework for Efficient Robust Policy Search: Active Learning for Efficient Trajectory Sampling

+The second phase uses this assessment to decide which parameters from $\mathbb{P}$ trajectories need to be collected for.
+This selection is guided by some given objective that enforces robustness.
+Another subroutine, \textsc{SelectParams} carries out this selection, taking as input a performance profile $\hat{\eta}_{\theta}$.
+Based on this performance profile, it returns a set $\mathbf{P}$ of parameters at which the policy needs to be trained.

-We now outline our active learning framework to selectively generate the trajectories.
-In this procedure, the active learner sequentially picks some parameters and trajectories are sampled for each of them.
-After a particular number of trials, the learner in theory is expected to have a reasonably good fit to the performance as a function of the parameters.
-This can then be used to decide which parts of $\mathcal{P}$ trajectories need to be collected for according to some given objective.
-We call the resulting framework EffAcTS (Efficient Active Trajectory Sampling).
-Any particular instantiation of EffAcTS is defined by the choice of active learner and also the scheme used to select which parts of $\mathcal{P}$ to sample from.
+The policy update is then performed using trajectories collected for each parameter in $\mathbf{P}$, and this is done for a given number ($N_{iters}$) of iterations.
+We call the resulting framework EffAcTS (Efficient Active Trajectory Sampling), and summarize it in Algorithm \ref{effacts-algo} and Figure \ref{EffAcTS-diagram}.
+Any particular instantiation of EffAcTS is defined by the choice of active learning algorithm and also the scheme used to select which parts of $\mathbb{P}$ to sample from, i.e by specifying the \textsc{LearnPerf} and \textsc{SelectParams} subroutines.